-The identified Site qualifies as a globally Important Bird and Biodiversity Area.
-The complex oceanography of the Site creates higher primary productivity and concentrations of zooplankton and biomass that are likely to support the high levels of biodiversity and abundance of the Site.
-Species underpinning the nomination included OSPAR listed Threatened and /or Declining species (Black-legged Kittiwake Rissa tridactyla, Thick-billed Murre Uria lomvia and Audubon's Shearwater Puffinus Iherminieri baroli), as well as seabirds that are globally and regionally threatened (IUCN Red List) and/or listed in the Convention of Migratory Species (CMS), the African Eurasian Waterbird Agreement (AEWA) and the EU Birds Directive.
+The analysis focussed on seabird species occurring in the area (from the evidence collected with tracking data) - the list included OSPAR Threatened and Declining seabirds (Black-legged Kittiwake Rissa tridactyla, Thick-billed Murre Uria lomvia and Audubon's Shearwater Puffinus Iherminieri baroli), as well as seabirds which are globally and regionally threatened (IUCN Red List) and listed in the Convention of Migratory Species (CMS), the African Eurasian Waterbird Agreement (AEWA) and the EU Birds Directive.
+Furthermore, the analysis was focused only on areas beyond national jurisdiction (ABNJ), and areas where extended continental shelf claims have been made were excluded from the final results.